OpenSkies counter Randy Petersen

 Hang Up and Call Again and You Do Not Get If You Do Not Ask: Mantras For Life

-In the Comments section of that article, I replied to her that I was “walked” at a hotel property of a brand of Marriott International, Incorporated on Long Island in New York years ago, which was overbooked when I arrived with a confirmed reservation late at night.
+I was “walked” at a hotel property of a brand of Marriott International, Incorporated on Long Island in New York years ago, which was overbooked when I arrived with a confirmed reservation late at night.
 I was “walked” to a better Marriott hotel property.
 The stay wound up being complimentary; but I did receive credit for that stay despite not paying a penny for it.
 I advised her to call the customer service telephone number of the frequent flier loyalty program again to try to receive credit for her stay.

 I do not know what was the outcome or even whether or not she called; but she had nothing to lose — other than a few minutes of her time.

-On a flight from the United States to Zurich several years ago for which I was going to spend ten days in Europe — but some plans fell through and I did not need all ten days after all — an announcement by the gate agent requested volunteers who were willing to take a later flight.
+On a flight from the United States to Zurich some years ago for which I was going to spend ten days in Europe — but some plans fell through and I did not need all ten days after all — an announcement by the gate agent requested volunteers who were willing to take a later flight.

 I, of course, volunteered.